 Why they chose Qualys:

-For several years, the University of Westminster has used the Qualys Cloud Platform to perform small-scale ad hoc vulnerability scans of its IT systems.
+For several years, the University of Westminster has used the Enterprise TruRisk Platform to perform small-scale ad hoc vulnerability scans of its IT systems.
 To help gain the necessary insights for Cyber Essentials certification and prepare for upcoming audits, the organization decided to move to Qualys VMDR® with integrated apps for asset identification and management, vulnerability management, threat detection and prioritization, and response.

 "If we can’t see all the IT assets we have, we can’t effectively manage risk—so improving visibility was one of the key factors for moving to Qualys VMDR," Delaitre recalls.
 "We targeted real-time insight into the security status of all our on-premises and cloud assets.
 By deploying lightweight Qualys Cloud Agents on our systems, we get an instant overview of the operating system and software deployed across our estate, which allows us to identify and decommission end-of-life assets, even if they’re outside our firewall."

 The University now includes Qualys Cloud Agents in its standard system images, which means it gets continuous vulnerability management and software versioning insights as soon as new systems are deployed.